Lean-98/Lean-98/README.md

 - 👨🏽‍💻 Fullstack Developer - Freelancer.
 - ⚡️ A lover of knowledge, always seeking to be better at what I do.
-- 🌱 I’m currently learning Next.js 14 and Tailwind.
+- 🌱 I'm currently learning Nest.js while at the same time honing my knowledge in Next.js 14 and Tailwind.
 <br>

 <!----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------->